-- 7.1 The Shareholder shall receive notification of all meetings of the Board of Directors of the Corporation and any Subsidiary and a copy of the agenda for the meeting. - 7.2 Within six months after the end of each fiscal year of the Corporation: - (a) Annual Report to Meeting of Council the Board shall report to a meeting of Council and the President and CEO of the Corporation shall attend such meeting and provide such information concerning the Corporation and its Subsidiaries as is appropriate. - (b) Annual Resolutions: - the Shareholder shall consider candidates for the Board as proposed by the Nominating Committee and the appointment of the auditors of the Corporation and receive the audited financial statements of the Corporation for the last completed fiscal year; and - (ii) the Shareholder, by resolution in writing signed by the Shareholder Representative in accordance with Section 6, shall appoint the necessary members of the Board and appoint the auditors for the Corporation and complete such other business as would normally be completed at an annual meeting of shareholder under the OBCA.
+- 7.1.
+The Shareholder shall receive notification of all meetings of the Board of Directors of the Corporation and any Subsidiary and a copy of the agenda for the meeting. - 7.2.
+Within six months after the end of each fiscal year of the Corporation - 7.2.1.
+Annual Report to Meeting of Council the Board shall report to a meeting of Council and the President and CEO of the Corporation shall attend such meeting and provide such information concerning the Corporation and its Subsidiaries as is appropriate. - 7.2.2.
+Annual Resolutions: - 7.2.2.1.
+The Shareholder shall consider candidates for the Board as proposed by the Nominating Committee and the appointment of the auditors of the Corporation and receive the audited financial statements of the Corporation for the last completed fiscal year; and - 7.2.2.2.
+The Shareholder shall appoint the necessary members of the Board and appoint the auditors for the Corporation and complete such other business as would normally be completed at an annual meeting of shareholder under the OBCA.